catseye/Robin/doc/Style.markdown

     same arguments *and* the same set of incoming messages.

   * Ends with `!`: this function may send and receive messages.

+* Multiple arguments: still working this out too.
+When you have a commutative, associative binary operator, you often want to be able to apply it to more than two arguments.
+There are actually three cases here:

+  * Plain old binary operation: `(and a b)`.
+This should exist, because it has the advantage of being of known arity, which could be of help to analyzers and sugared syntax.
+It should implement short-circuiting, if that makes sense for the operation (not only booleans, but `(multiply 0 j)` need not evaluate `j`.)
+The other cases below can reduce to repeated applications of this.

+  * Fold of operation over list: `(and-list (list a b c))`.
+This is not much more than sugar for the appropriate `fold`; in this case, `(fold and #t (list a b c))`.
+However, it will evaluate all of the arguments and construct a list, which defeats short- circuiting.
+Often the name of this can be based on a different English word (`conj` for `and`, `disj` for `or`, `sum` for `add`, `product` for `multiply`.)

+  * Operation over mutilple arguments: `(and-many a b c)`.
+This is semantically equivalent to `(and-list (list a b c))`, but this can support short-circuiting where the other cannot.